| | |

 Dark orange smooth puree in clear plastic container.

-If you can’t find sugar pumpkins there are other pumpkin eating varieties that you can use.
-I picked up this lovely Muscat pumpkin at a local market.
+If you can’t find sugar pumpkins, don’t worry, there are other excellent eating varieties you can use.
+I picked up a beautiful Muscat pumpkin at a local market, and it worked wonderfully.

 Half of fresh pumpkin on a granite counter.